-With the help of ground source heat pumps, you can convert the electricity generated by on-site renewable technologies, such as hydro, wind and solar, into valuable sustainable heat that can be directed towards lucrative new commercial enterprises.
-And you’ll get paid by the Government to do it!
+With the help of ground source heat pumps, you can convert the electricity generated by on-site renewable technologies – such as hydro, wind and solar photovoltaics (PV) – into valuable sustainable heat that can be directed towards lucrative new commercial enterprises.
+And you’ll get paid by the government to do it!

-Many rural landowners generating surplus clean power through ‘behind-the-meter’ renewable schemes could be faced with the prospect of seeing potential profits flow back into the grid.
+Many rural landowners generating surplus clean power through ‘behind-the-meter’ renewable electricity schemes are missing out on profits by exporting this electricity back into the grid.

-The National Grid is currently at capacity across much of the UK, with some areas under strict embargoes prohibiting paid battery storage schemes, whilst battery storage for private use is an expensive option with no subsidy support available.
+And with the National Grid at capacity across much of the UK, the option for battery storage exports are diminishing, with some areas under strict embargoes prohibiting paid battery storage schemes, whilst battery storage for private use is an expensive option with no subsidy support available.

-Rather than seeing this as ‘lights out’ for renewable income generating opportunities, Kensa is encouraging rural landowners to consider that ground source heat pumps can turn this excess electricity into useful, renewable heat.
+However, rather than seeing this as ‘lights out’ for renewable electricity generation opportunities, Kensa is encouraging rural landowners to consider that ground source heat pumps can turn this excess electricity into useful, renewable heat.
 You can use this to diversify your business, as well as further reducing your energy bills and emissions, plus earn a guaranteed income through the Renewable Heat Incentive (RHI) on the renewable heat produced.